 Apps expected to have more requests sent to the backend require additional planning and tools to complete the testing.
 The next section describes available tools that can create traffic from multiple users and then track the response times.

 Blazemeter and JMeter are other useful tools for API performance testing.
 These tools are often compared to each other, so research which is best for your needs.
-JMeter is also good option for taking load testing.
+JMeter is also a good option for taking load testing.

 Akami Cloudtest also provides API testing features for your backend server.